CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

 [ 4331.727090] entry_SYSCALL_64_after_hwframe+0x76/0x7e

-— including the change_onexec ... name="unprivileged_userns" audit
+install, including the change_onexec ... name="unprivileged_userns"

-— is in oops-splat.log
+a loop, is in oops-splat.log

 below.

-It is what it looks like: a NULL deref, fixed offset 0x4, supervisor
+it is what it looks like: a NULL deref, fixed offset 0x4, supervisor

 read. mmap_min_addr=65536 by default so you can't map page 0 to plant